Oriental hornet: Description and identification

 The adult hornet has two pairs of wings and a body measuring between 25 and 35 mm long.
 Drones and workers are smaller in size than the queen.
 V. orientalis is a reddish-brown color and has distinctive thick yellow bands on the abdomen and yellow patches on the head between the eyes.
 It has very strong jaws and will bite if provoked.
 Females (workers and the queen) have an ovipositor, which is a specialized organ shaped like a tube that is used for laying eggs.
 The ovipositor extends from the end of the abdomen and is also used as a stinger.

 Males (drones) can be distinguished from workers by the number of segments on their antenna.
 Drones have 13 segments, while workers only have 12.

 The Oriental hornet looks similar to the European hornet (V. crabro) and should not be confused with the Asian giant hornet (V. mandarinia) of East Asia.

 Distribution

-Oriental hornets can be found in Central Asia, southwestern Asia from Armenia and Turkey to India and Nepal, throughout the Middle East, in Northeast Africa, in some Afrotropical countries such as Ethiopia and Somalia, and in parts of Southern Europe: Croatia, Bosnia, Montenegro, North Macedonia, Albania, Greece, Bulgaria, Cyprus, Malta, Sicily and the southern half of peninsular Italy.
+Oriental hornets can be found in Central Asia, southwestern Asia from Armenia and Turkey to India and Nepal, throughout the Middle East, in Northeast Africa, in some Afrotropical countries such as Ethiopia and Somalia, and in parts of Southern Europe: Croatia, Bosnia, Montenegro, North Macedonia, Albania, Greece, Spain, Bulgaria, Cyprus, Malta, Sicily, Sardinia and the southern half of peninsular Italy.
 Oriental hornets have been introduced by humans into additional locations, including Chile, Madagascar, Mexico, and Xinjiang, China, as well as the occasional introduction via fruit into Belgium and the United Kingdom.
 The Oriental hornet is the only member of the genus Vespa that can be found in desert climates such as those in North Africa, the Middle East, and parts of southwestern Asia.